-The Center for the Environment’s Undergraduate Summer Research Fund provides financial support for student research projects related to the environment.
-The Fund offers two types of research experiences for Harvard students:
+The Center for the Environment’s Summer Undergraduate Research Fund provides financial support for student research projects related to the environment.
+The Fund offers two types of support for summer research experiences for Harvard students:

 Phone: (617) 496-0746

 To view independent research projects and research assistantships that have been funded previously, please visit:

 The Center gratefully acknowledges Bertram Cohn and Barbara Wu & Eric Larson for their generous support of the Undergraduate Summer Research Fund.